 “Often people excuse selfishness, pride, or evil by claiming their rights.
 They think, “I can cheat on this test.
 After all, I deserve to pass this class.’
 Or they say, ‘I can spend all this money on myself.
 I worked hard for it.’
 But as believers, we should have a different attitude.
 It should be one that enables us to lay aside our rights in order to serve others.
 If we say we follow Christ, we must also say we want to live as he lived.
 We should develop his attitude of humility as we serve, even when we are not likely to get recognition for our efforts.
 Are you selfishly clinging to your rights, or are you willing to serve?”

 • Read 1 John 4:13-17 and then 1 John 4:19-21.
 Comment on the particulars of these verses and how we should live them out in our married lives together.

 • The commentary for the verses above says,

 “It is easy to say we love God when that love doesn’t cost us anything more than weekly attendance at religious services.
 But the real test of our love for God is how we treat the people right in front of us—our family members and fellow believers.
 We cannot truly love God while neglecting to love those who are created in his image.”

-How should our behavior toward one another in our marriages differ from those who don’t have a relationship with Christ as their Lord and Savior?
+How should our behavior toward one another in our marriages differ from those who don’t have a relationship with Christ?

 …”Jesus commanded those who wanted to be his disciples to follow his standard for loving people rather than the world’s standard.
 Jesus directs us to love others in exactly the same way he loves us.
 When Jesus saw us hopelessly enslaved to sin, he didn’t say, ‘I don’t feel like dying on a cross for them.
 I think I’ll wait until the feeling comes.’
 He didn’t say, ‘I have tried and tried to love them, but they always reject me.
 I give up!’